How to Verify Spotify Without Your Mobile Number

 Avoid using the same virtual number from the same provider for multiple trial attempts.

-Complete the trial setup in one session; Spotify may flag slow, incomplete registrations.
+Complete the trial setup in a single session; Spotify may flag slow or incomplete registrations.

-Use a different IP address/browser profile for each trial if doing multiple accounts.
+Use a different IP address/browser profile for each trial when working with multiple accounts.

 Post-verification, the virtual number can be released immediately if you don't need account recovery.

-For affordable SMS verification at a low cost, you can access fresh number pools regularly.
+For affordable SMS verification, you can regularly access fresh pools of numbers.

 Free trial verification is the most aggressive because Spotify knows users try to create multiple accounts.